volitank/nala/docs/nala.8.md

 : *\--ubuntu* is a **nala fetch** specific switch.
 This is just the **Ubuntu** version of the switch above *\--ubuntu jammy*

 **\--country**
 : *\--country* is a **nala fetch** specific switch.
 This is for you to specify your *country* when fetching mirrors.
+Use the ISO country code.
 You don't have to use this as we test latency anyway, but it seems like with *Ubuntu* you might want to specify your country.

 **\--foss**
 : *\--foss* is a **nala fetch** specific switch.
 Using this switch on *Debian* will ensure that you don't get the *contrib* or *non-free* repos.
 Using this on *Ubuntu* does nothing